vHotsuliak/ClinicPetWebDB/README.md

 About project
 --------------------------------------------------------------------
 This project created to understand some ways how to connect to the database.
-Project realized for the administrator, which can: add the client, search client in database, edit clients data and delete some client.
+Project realized for the administrator, which can: add the clients, search clients in database, edit clients data and delete clients.

 Purpose
 --------------------------------------------------------------------
-Understand how use memory storage, JDBC and Hibernate.
+Understand how to use memory storage and database( JDBC and Hibernate).
 Make it so that the transition from one implementation to the other does not cause errors.